-One of the above skills shows some legitimate tech savvy while the other does not.
+One of the above skills shows some legitimate tech savvy, whereas the other does not.
 That’s something that might catch a hiring manager’s eye.

 Keep your resume skills targeted toward the job you are applying for.
 Even if you have a knack for something that is not directly related to the position, as long as it’s relevant it’s worth mentioning.

 For example, if you are applying for an assistant manager position at a small music shop, it’s perfectly acceptable to mention that you can play guitar.
 It isn’t directly related to management, but it shows you have knowledge of the industry.

 Quantify When Possible

-Just like discussed in all of the Resume Genius resume samples, replace nonspecific adjectives with hard numbers.
+Just like recommended in all of the Resume Genius resume samples, replace nonspecific adjectives with hard numbers.
 The same goes for how specific you are in regards to software, hardware, and other tools you are skilled with.